tiffaphm/q-dot/API-DOCUMENTATION.md

 POST request to /manager?username=[username]&password=[password] creates a new manager login in the database.

+The POST request will only work if user has been authenticated.

 Manager password is salted and hashed with SHA512.

 Example: